Five Ways To Make the Holidays Extra Special for Your Guests

 A stay at a vacation rental house is always a holiday for your guests.
 But when a vacation holiday overlaps with The Holidays, it's time for things to get festive.
 Besides, no matter whether the days are warm or cold, darkness comes early.
 What better way to counteract the depths of early winter than with some holiday cheer?

-Here are five easy ways to send your guests home with happy memories — and for your business to make the most of the holidays.
+Here are five easy ways to send your guests home with happy memories — and for your vacation rental business to make the most of the holidays.

 It'a gift-giving season.
 Choose a welcoming gift with a celebratory theme like holiday cookies, chocolates wrapped in an eye-catching festive box or a holiday ornament created by a local artisan.
 Or add a big red bow to the bottle of wine you always leave for your guests.